alanjames1987/marilyn/README.md

 To populate this variable you can use the built in CRUD methods listed below, or you can directly manipulate it.

 If you use the CRUD methods various built in callbacks will be run.
-If you manipulate it directly these callback functions won't be called.
+If you manipulate `_collection` directly these callback functions won't be called.

 ```js
 Marilyn.model('someModelName', function(){